 Other Requirements

-Fisheries Act Alteration, Disruption or Destruction (HA e proponent is responsible for avoiding Harmful, ADD) to fish and fish habitat under the Fisheries Act .
-Ins Canada (DFO) website for additional information.
-Inone 1 855 852-8320 or email
+Fisheries Act Alteration, Disruption or Destruction (HA proponent is responsible for avoiding Harmful, ADD) to fish and fish habitat under the Fisheries Act .
+Is Canada (DFO) website for additional information.
+None 1 855 852-8320 or email

-Endangered Species
+Endangered Species The Ministry of Environment, Conservation and Parks (MECP) may have concerns with respect to species listed on the Species at Risk in Ontario list as it pertains to the Endangered Species Act (ESA) Please contact MECP and DFO directly to determine if there is potential for Species at Risk on, or adjacent, to your project site.
+The MECP will determine if detailed project information will be required to begin the ESA approval process: SAROntario@ontario.ca

 Timing Windows

 Prepared by: Signature: